alastairmoody-madeye/Engineering-Ladders/README.md

 | 7 | [SE7](Software-Engineer.md#se7---software-engineer-7) | | | |

 ### Directors
-(click on position name for more details)

 | Step | [Software](Software-Director.md) | [Quality](Quality-Director.md) | [Delivery](Delivery-Director.md) | [Product](Product-Director.md) | [Engineering](Engineering-Director.md) |
 | :---: | :---: | :---: | :---: |  :---: | :---: |
 | 5 | [SD1](Software-Director.md#sd1---software-director-1) | [QD1](Quality-Director.md#qd1---quality-director-1) | [DD1](Delivery-Director.md#dd1---delivery-director-1) | [PD1](Product-Director.md#pd1---product-director-1) | [ED1](Engineering-Director.md#ed1---engineering-director-1) |
 | 6 | [SD2](Software-Director.md#sd2---software-director-2) | [QD2](Quality-Director.md#qd2---quality-director-2) | [DD2](Delivery-Director.md#dd2---delivery-director-2) | [PD2](Product-Director.md#pd2---product-director-2) | [ED2](Engineering-Director.md#ed2---engineering-director-2) |
 | 7 | [SD3](Software-Director.md#sd3---software-director-3) | [QD3](Quality-Director.md#qd3---quality-director-3) | [DD3](Delivery-Director.md#dd3---delivery-director-3) | [PD3](Product-Director.md#pd3---product-director-3) | [ED3](Engineering-Director.md#ed3---engineering-director-3) |

-# System Dimensions

-Each system, there are 5 different general dimensions, though the specification of each is specific to the role:
-* **Technology**: knowledge of the tech stack and tools used to deliver the primary product for the role
-* **System**: level of ownership of the system(s) that product the primary product fo the role
-* **People**: relationship with the team(s) necessary to deliver the primary product for the role
-* **Process**: level of engagement with engineering process used to create the primary product for the role
-* **Influence**: social network influence of stakeholders in the primary product for the role

-The **influence** axis can be seen as a *cross-cutting dimension* since it is orthogonal and applies to all the other dimensions.

-Each axis has 5 different levels of performance.
-It is important to highlight that every level includes the previous one(s).
-For example, someone that *evangelizes* technology, *specializes* and *adopts* it as well.

-Keep reading to better understand each level.

-# Levels
-Below are the general skill level expectations for each step on the path.
-These generally apply to all roles.
-For each role, however, there are specific training and performance telemetry expectations specified for the role for the different skills relevant to that role.

-## Technology

-1. **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
-2. **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
-3. **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
-4. **Masters**: has very deep knowledge about the whole technology stack of the system
-5. **Creates**: designs and creates new technologies that are widely used either by internal or external teams

-## System

-1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
-2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-4. **Evolves**: evolves the system to support future requirements and defines its SLAs
-5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages

-## People

-1. **Learns**: quickly learns from others and consistently steps up when it is required
-2. **Supports**: proactively supports other team members and helps them to be successful
-3. **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
-4. **Coordinates**: coordinates team members providing effective feedback and moderating discussions
-5. **Manages**: manages the team members' career, expectations, performance and level of happiness

-## Process

-1. **Follows**: follows the team processes, delivering a consistent flow of features to system
-2. **Enforces**: enforces the team processes, making sure everybody understands the benefits and trade-offs
-3. **Challenges**: challenges the team processes, looking for ways to improve them
-4. **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
-5. **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline

-## Influence

-1. **Subsystem**: makes an impact on one or more subsystems and within the same role
-2. **Team**: makes an impact on the whole team including members playing other roles
-3. **Multiple Teams**: makes an impact not only his/her team but also on other teams
-4. **Company**: makes an impact on the whole tech organization
-5. **Community**: makes an impact on their community

 # FAQs